Xak: The Tower of Gazzel

-Xak Precious Package: The Tower of Gazzel is a fantasy role-playing video game developed and published by the Japanese software developer MicroCabin.
+Xak Precious Package: The Tower of Gazzel is a fantasy role-playing video game developed and published by the Japanese software developer Microcabin.
 The game is a direct sequel to Xak: The Art of Visual Stage and Xak II: The Rising of the Red Moon.
 While technically being the third installment of the series, The Tower of Gazzel is a sidestory taking place between the events of Xak II and Xak III.
 The game was released in Japan only.

 Story

-After Latok Kart defeated Zamu Gospel during the events portrayed in Xak II, he and his friends are intrigued by rumours of a demonic tower and a man looking like Latok roaming its neighbourhood.
+After Latok Kart defeated Zamu Gospel during the events portrayed in Xak II, he and his friends are intrigued by rumors of a demonic tower and a man looking like Latok roaming its neighborhood.
 The appearance of a false Latok and the kidnapping of Rune Greed's family are ploys to lure the two descendants of Duel into the tower, laid by the villains Al Acrila, Gill Berzes and a demon called Zegraya.
 Using Latok and Rune, they plan to resurrect the ancient demon Gazzel, a demon with unimaginable power comparable to destroying an entire mountain in a single attack.